helich0pper/Karkinos/README.md

 # Future Work
 Karkinos is a new release and still needs significant work.
 Pull requests and bug reports are always appreciated. <br>
 Below are known bugs and issues:
-* Reverse shell server code needs a complete rework for better compatibility and efficiency
+* Reverse shell server code is currently being reworked for compatibility
-* Scroll down button does not work properly on home page
-* Uploading a file to encrypt does not properly read file content
+* Application is not yet responsive

 # Find me on
 <a href="https://twitter.com/helich0pper">Twitter</a>